mountain toatoa of the subalpine scrub and forest edge

 - Main Threats

-- None significant - this species is common and widespread in the South Island high country.
-Localised threats include habitat loss from land development, browsing by introduced mammals (goats, deer), and climate change reducing its alpine habitat.
-Classified as Not Threatened, with healthy populations throughout its range.
+- None significant - species is common and widespread in South Island high country.
+Localised threats include habitat loss, browsing by introduced mammals, and climate change effects.

 - Population